 Although there are viable reasons to withhold contact information, you risk damaging the credibility of your business.
 People want reassurance that you are who you say you are.
 Build trust instead by including a phone number, email address and physical location to your website.

 For extra brownie points, add photographs of yourself and your office.
-It's the cherry on top, and will confirm that you're a bona fide expert – the right person for the job.
+It's the cherry on top and will confirm that you're a bona fide expert – the right person for the job.

 3. Proof that you're good

 You've added all the information people might need.
-They know who you are, and what you do, and can easily contact you.
+They know who you are, and what you do, and can quickly contact you.
 But why should they bother?
 A website without third-party validation might as well not exist.
 I'm talking client testimonials, positive reviews, client lists, successful case studies, awards and accreditations, and anything else that proves how great you are.

 4. Correct spelling and grammar

 If you're pushed for time, consider using a tool such as CheckDog.
-You simply enter your website and email address, and they'll instantly create a trial account for you with a scan of the spelling errors on the first 50 pages of your website.
+You enter your website and email address, and they'll instantly create a trial account for you with a scan of the spelling errors on the first 50 pages of your website.
 For grammar, try something like Grammarly.
-You simply add to Chrome, and it's free.
+You add to Chrome, and it's free.

 5. Adding a blog and using it wisely

 Every time you add a blog post to your website, you’re saying to Google: "Hey!
 Over here!
 Come and crawl me.
 I’m important!"
-Building content adds more web pages, and more of these help with your overall SEO – especially when you write regularly in your chosen subject.
+Building content adds more web pages, and more of these help with your overall SEO – mainly when you write regularly in your chosen subject.

 Let me put it another way.
 Imagine your website is a boat in the middle of a vast lake.
 All of your main web pages are lines with bait, trying to catch fish.
 Every time you write a blog post, you're throwing in another line.
-This means you're increasing your chances of driving organic traffic.
+It means you're increasing your chances of driving organic traffic.

 When considering what to blog about, question what people might want to read on your subject.
-So, for example, if you're a photographer – others might want to learn photography tips, or discover your inspirations, or even get advice on essential kit.
+So, for example, if you're a photographer – others might want to learn photography tips, or discover your inspirations, or even get advice on the essential kit.
 Google will be looking for answers to these questions too, so craft content that is rich in your field.
 Just remember, you're writing for people, not search engines – natural is always best.

 Now that you're happy with your website, you might want to consider user testing.
 It might feel like overkill for a designer or photographer, such as yourself.
-But it's one of the best ways to really understand how people interact with it.
+But it's one of the best ways to understand how people interact with it.
 And you do that by communicating directly with them, observing their habits and analysing how they behave.

 But you're not made of money so how can you carry out meaningful user testing on a small budget?
-The following tools will help you start your own user research:
+The following tools will help you start your user research: